Consumer Medicine Information

 Other side effects not listed above may also occur in some people.

-can only be found when your doctor does blood tests from time to time to check your progress.
+in your blood or blood pressure) can only be found when your doctor does blood tests from time to time to check your progress.

 Do not be alarmed by the list of possible side effects.